-Ten years later, the 2030 Plan endorsed the need to improve US 70.
-Additionally, the later Plan contained a thorough analysis of freight issues, the growth in truck freight traffic and the strain on the state's highway system.
-This Plan described the importance of rail infrastructure, specifically to carry freight through the State.
-The Plan recommended bolstering short line railroads and expanding rail capacity and connectivity in Southern Oklahoma.
+Ten years later, the 2030 Plan confirmed the need to improve US 70.
+The 2030 Plan also contained a thorough analysis of freight issues, the growth in truck freight traffic and the strain on the state's highway system.
+This Plan described the importance of rail infrastructure, specifically to carry freight through the state, and recommended bolstering short line railroads and expanding rail capacity and connectivity in Southern Oklahoma.